whitphx/whitphx.info/content/blog/20220511-react-ymd-date-select/index.md

 And sometimes there come more requirements like
 * To set the default year.
-* To make it Y-M dropdown (hide the day).
+* To show only year and month selects (hide the day dropdown).

-So, to handle there stuff, I made a library [`react-ymd-date-select`](https://whitphx.github.io/react-ymd-date-select/).
+So, to handle these, I made a library [`react-ymd-date-select`](https://whitphx.github.io/react-ymd-date-select/).

-With the `useDateSelect()` hook provided by this library, you can create original Y-M-D components like the sample below, focusing on the view behavior - cumbersome logic has been encapsulated into the hook.
+With the `useDateSelect()` hook provided by this library, you can create original Y-M-D components like the sample below, focusing on the view behavior as cumbersome logic has been encapsulated into the hook.

 The `value` prop and the argument of `onChange()` are string formatted in `yyyy-MM-DD`, which is ISO8601 format, and the same as the value of the native `<input type="date" />`.
 See https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#value